skhanal5/pragmatic-notes/README.md

 ## About
-My notes for "A Pragmatic Programmer".
+My notes for "A Pragmatic Programmer."
 Best viewed with Obsidian
 ## Table of Contents
 1. A Pragmatic Philosophy
 	1. [[It's Your Life]]